Syphilis refers to an infection caused by the bacterium Treponema pallidum.

 The prevalence of syphilis has been growing in the UK over the last decade.

 Traditionally, Syphilis was a common condition but the incidence dropped with the widespread introduction of antibiotics in the 1940s.
 Since then, incidence has varied, but sustained growth since 2000 has been seen with a significant increase in cases in the UK between 2013-2018.
 Worldwide there were >19 million cases of syphilis in 2016.

 New cases are most common in young adults (aged 20-29 years) and >75% of cases in 2018 were among men who have sex with men (MSM).
 Among MSM, up to 40% with syphilis have co-infection with human immunodeficiency virus (HIV).
 In addition, almost 50% of MSM with syphilis were diagnosed with another STI during the same episode or within the previous year.

-T. pallidum was first discovered in 20th century.
-It is a spirochete organism that has a tight spiral-shaped structure and can be seen on dark field microscopy.
+T. pallidum was first discovered in the 20th century.
+It is a spirochete microorganism that has a tight spiral-shaped structure and can be seen on dark field microscopy.
 It is too slender to be seen on routine microscopy and although it can be considered a gram-negative organism it is not seen on gram-stain.